zxsecurity/steamer/README.md

   - liame: 1
   - passwordhash: 1

-The commnds to create the indexes are:
+The commands to create the indexes are:
 - `mongo`
 - `use steamer`
 - `db.dumps.createIndex( { memberid: "hashed"}, { background: true} )`